 - Information on the university and major (in case it is not a partner university)

-ATTENTION: Please note that only bachelor students fall under Ms. Klück responsibility.
+ATTENTION: Please note that only bachelor students fall under Nicole Klück responsibility.
 Master students can get their credits recognized from their respective program heads or coordinators.